puppetlabs/puppet-docs/source/pdk/1.0/pdk_install.md

 1. Download the PDK package from [PDK downloads site](https://puppet.com/download-puppet-development-kit).
 1. Double click on the downloaded package to install.
-1. Open a new Powershell window to re-source your profile and make PDK available to your PATH.
+1. Open a Powershell window to re-source your profile and make PDK available to your PATH.
 If you are running PowerShell 3.0 or later, PDK loads automatically and the `pdk` command is now available to the prompt.
 1. If you are running PowerShell 2.0, load the module by running `Import-Module -Name PuppetDevelopmentKit` in your PowerShell window.

-On some Windows installations, you might get execution policy restriction errors when you try to run `pdk` commands.
-See the [PDK troubleshooting][troubleshoot] guide for help.
+If you get execution policy restriction errors when you try to run `pdk` commands, see [PDK troubleshooting][troubleshoot] for help.

 {:.concept}
 ## Setting up PDK behind a proxy